Nausicaä of the Valley of the Wind (film): Plot

 Kushana leaves for Tolmekian-occupied Pejite with Nausicaä and five hostages from the Valley, but a Pejite interceptor shoots down the Tolmekian airships carrying them.
 Nausicaä, Kushana and the hostages crash-land in the jungle, disturbing several Ohm, which Nausicaä soothes.
 She leaves to rescue the interceptor's pilot, who turns out to be Princess Lastelle's twin brother, Asbel, but both crash through a stratum of quicksand into a non-toxic area below the Toxic Jungle.
 Nausicaä realizes that the jungle plants purify the polluted topsoil, producing clean water and soil underground.

 Nausicaä and Asbel reach Pejite but find it ravaged by insects.
 They learn that the local survivors lured the insects to eradicate the Tolmekians, and are doing the same to the Valley.
 Nausicaä is taken prisoner, but escapes with the help of a group of Pejite sympathizers, including Asbel and his mother.
 She soon discovers two Pejite soldiers using a wounded baby Ohm to lure thousands of Ohm into the Valley.
 As the Tolmekians fight against the Ohm, the Giant Warrior, having hatched prematurely, disintegrates after killing a fraction of the Ohm.

-Meanwhile, Nausicaä fights the Pejite soldiers and liberates the baby Ohm, but the pink dress she received from Asbel's mother is drenched in blue by the Ohm's blood.
+Meanwhile, Nausicaä fights the Pejite soldiers and liberates the baby Ohm, but the pink dress she received from Asbel's mother is drenched in the Ohm's blue blood.
 Nausicaä and the Ohm return to the Valley and stand before the herd but are run over.
-The Ohm calm down and resuscitate her with their golden tentacles.
-Nausicaä walks atop the tentacles as through golden fields, fulfilling the savior prophecy.
+The Ohm calm down and resuscitate her with their golden antennae resembling vines.
+Nausicaä walks atop the vines as though golden fields, fulfilling the savior prophecy.
 With the Valley saved, the Ohm and Tolmekians leave as the Pejites remain with the Valley people, helping them rebuild.
 Deep underneath the Toxic Jungle, a non-toxic tree sprouts.